Roadmap out of Lockdown

 We have massively opened up the locker and briefing area to help with this too.
 It was a bit cramped last winter and with the “new normal” we had to take action to give everyone more space.

-We are opening up the Soft Play again!
 Last winter the soft play was hugely popular.
 We opened it up to anyone (10yrs and under 135cm) so long as they had been on an open session with us.
 But this is now no longer achievable as we need to keep a close eye on capacity.

 Opening Times & Staff Bubbles

 A big risk to the business going forward is the “track and trace” system.
-Although we are super happy for the system to be in place as soon as possible it means we have to be careful about staff getting too close to each other for long periods of time.
+Although we are super happy for the system to be in place it means we have to be careful about staff getting too close to each other for long periods of time.
 So we are putting receptionists into “bubbles” that work together.
 That way if one has to isolate we don’t have to isolate the whole team and shut.

 We have an extensive cleaning regime in place.